darves/duckmock/README.md

 }
 ```

+## Accessing Swagger Documentation

+DUCKMOCK provides dynamically generated Swagger documentation for your API, making it easy to test and understand your endpoints.

+### How to Access

+Once the server is running, you can access the Swagger UI to interact with your API:

+1. Navigate to `http://localhost:[port]/api-docs` in your web browser.
+2. You will see a list of all available endpoints along with their request methods, parameters, and response schemas.
+3. You can try out each endpoint directly from the Swagger UI by entering required parameters and executing the requests.

+### Features

+- **Interactive Documentation**: Swagger UI presents a visual representation of your API, allowing you to understand and interact with it without writing any additional code.
+- **Real-time Updates**: As the Swagger documentation is generated dynamically, any changes in your API (like new endpoints or changes in existing ones) will be reflected immediately in the Swagger UI.
+- **Endpoint Testing**: You can execute API requests directly from the Swagger UI and view detailed responses, making it a powerful tool for testing and debugging.

+This feature enhances the ease of use and testability of your API, contributing to a smoother development process.

 ## Conclusion

 With DUCKMOCK, creating mock endpoints is a matter of defining the appropriate folder structure, implementing controller and model files, and utilizing our powerful decoration system to specify the mock data.
 This allows for a flexible and rapid development process, supporting a wide range of mocking scenarios.